cits3007/cits3007.github.io/assets/labs/lab04.md

 [cits2002]: https://teaching.csse.uwa.edu.au/units/CITS2002/ {target="_blank"}

-If you need to revise this, refer to your operating systems textbook.
+If you need a refresher, refer to your operating systems textbook.
 Where exactly filesystems are discussed will depend on the textbook, but by way of example, in Arpaci-Dusseau et al, [*Operating Systems: Three Easy Pieces*][os3ep], the relevant portions are section 39, "Files and directories", and section 40, "File system implementation".